HermanMartinus/justsketchme-frontend/docs.md

 ### Android

-JustSketchMe is built as a progressive web app (PWA) and runs as a native app on Android when downloaded.

 To download the app on Android:

 - Open the [JustSketchMe webapp](https://app.justsketch.me) in Android Chrome
 - Open the browser settings menu <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#more-vertical" /></svg></span> in the top right toolbar
 - Tap `Add to Home Screen`
 - Confirm the download

-This is not just a bookmark, it downloads the full app.
+- This is not just a bookmark, it downloads the full app

+JustSketchMe is built as a progressive web app (PWA) and runs as a native app on Android when downloaded.

 ### Mac